-Shallow Water Blackout is an underwater “faint” due to a lack of oxygen to the brain brought on by holding your breath for long periods of time.
-Without immediate rescue, the swimmer quickly drowns; or, more formally:
+Shallowwaterblackoutprevention.org defines it as: Shallow water blackout is an underwater “faint” due to a lack of oxygen to the brain brought on by holding your breath for long periods of time.
+Without immediate rescue, the swimmer quickly drowns; or more formally:

 It can occur in an olympic pool or the bath tub.
 It’s caused by breath-holding, regardless of where it occurs.

-So, my first assumption: it probably happens to amateur swimmers and pool-goers, right?
+So, it happens to amateur swimmers and pool-goers, right?

-Sure, it can.
-But, it’s most common among physically fit swimmers, spear fishermen and free drivers.
-While it has been a worrisome trend in Australia for a while (due to the coast and snorkeling adventures), it may be a worry you’ve never heard about.
-It’s referred to as a “silent killer,” and occurs in only two minutes, opposed to regular drowning, which takes six to eight minutes.
+It’s actually most common among physically fit swimmers, spear fishermen and free drivers.
+While it has been a worrisome trend in Australia for a while — due to the coast and snorkeling adventures — it may be a worry you’ve never heard about.
+Many know it as a silent killer.
+In fact, it occurs in only two minutes, opposed to regular drowning which takes six to eight minutes.

 In fact, Swimming Canada Nation reports “coaches in aquatic sports have used hypoxic training techniques for years.
 Commonly know as lung busters, over/under, under water kick drills and Tennessee Turns many drills have used hypoxic training to try to improve a swimmers breath holding ability and perhaps the anaerobic threshold.”